profsmith89/ctps/_sources/chap05.md

     print('Too big!')
 ```

+## Type conversion

-**Type conversion.** What we have just done is known as *type conversion*.
+What we have just done is known as *type conversion*.
 Type information helps the interpreter to know how it should interpret the bag of stuff you gave it and, if you instructed the interpreter to do something with this bag of stuff, manipulate it.
 What do I mean by "bag of stuff"?
 In the next chapter, we'll learn how computers exactly represent an object like an `int` and a `str`, but for now, we can use an analogy.

 My dog and I are both living beings that can be thought of as a "bag of stuff," i.e., collection of biological cells or molecules or atoms).
 We'll soon learn that `'42'` and `42` are both a collection of *bits*.
 This is what people mean when they describe the physical world as the world of atoms and the digital world as the world of bits.